 - Am I having any extreme emotions or mood swings?
 Any suicidal thoughts, breakdowns, or panic attacks?

 It may help to keep track of your responses over time and take notice of any differences in your answers.
 It should go without saying that the earlier you seek out any help you may need, the better.
 Consider reading one of these recommended mental health books if you are still unsure about seeking help.

 A Take-Home Message

-So, mental health is not about the absence of mental illness – as we’ve stated in our other articles on the topic.
-But when we take the time to ask ourselves and others about our mental states, we can potentially make some crucial steps toward well-being.
+Mental health is not about the absence of mental illness.
+When we take the time to ask ourselves and others about our mental states, we can potentially make some crucial steps toward wellbeing.

-As Keyes describes in his 2002 article, we can think of our mental health as a continuum – with languishing at one end and flourishing at the other.
+As Keyes (2002) describes, we can think of our mental health as a continuum, with languishing at one end and flourishing at the other.
 By starting a dialogue and showing that we care, we can help each other get the help we need and potentially begin to feel better.